quiquee/obc-docs/api/Openchain API.md

 If you update the [rest_api.json](https://github.com/angrbrd/obc-peer/blob/master/openchain/rest/rest_api.json) Swagger description, you must regenerate the associated TypeScript file for your Node.js application.
 The current TypeScript file describing the Open Blockchain API is [api.ts](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/api.ts).

 Swagger produces TypeScript files with its Swagger-Editor package.
-If you would like to use Swagger-Editor before these APIs become public, please set it up locally on your machine.
-To set up the Swagger-Editor locally please follow the steps below.
+If you would like to use Swagger-Editor, you can upload the Open Blockchain Swagger definition to the [Swagger service](http://swagger.io/).
+Alternatively, you may set up a Swagger-Editor installation on your machine by following the instructions below.

 1. Download the latest version of [Swagger-Editor](https://github.com/swagger-api/swagger-editor).
 2. Unpack .zip